zkteco-home/redis-windows/README.md

-# Redis 7.0 is coming soon...
+# Redis 7.0 preview released on Sunday(Feb 13,2022）,fater and more stable

 # Redis 6.2.6 for Windows